 The symptoms of gangrene in dogs are very similar to those in humans and include:

-Swelling of the area affected
+Swelling of the area

-Sickly sweet-smelling discharge
+Sickly sweet-smelling discharge ni some cases

-Discoloration of the area affected
+Discoloration of the area

-Loss of feeling in the area affected
+Loss of feeling in the region affected

 Loss of appetite

-How is Gangrene Similar in Dogs and Humans?
+How is gangrene similar in dogs and humans?

 Swelling of the area caused by infection